dominik31415/architecture/README.md

 ### Training and results:
-The results are described in the notebook files.
+The results are described in the notebook files. "examples.png" shows a few images, which were either classified correctly (first column) or incorrectly (second and third column).
+Arguably, many mis-classified images are tough cases even for human eyes (e.g. interoir images, images with overlayed text, images with multiple buildings).
+It would be interesting to see how this NN performs on a more curated data set.

 The confusion matrix is given here:
 ![here](https://github.com/dominik31415/architecture/blob/master/confusionMatrix.png)

 Three obvervations:
 - for most categories the accuracy is actually higher than 65%
-- the second worst category is the 'ottoman architecture', which also was the data set with the lowest quality sample images
+- the second worst category is the 'ottoman architecture', which also was the data set with the lowest quality of sample images
 - the NN struggles to discern modern-postmodern (not really surprising IMHO)